Where to visit Olympics venues in Japan

 Located in southwest Tokyo, this sleek building hosted all of the volleyball matches during the Tokyo 2020 Olympics.

-Team USA hopes to make history here on Sunday, when the women's volleyball team takes on Brazil for the gold medal on the final day of the Games.
+Team USA made history there on Sunday, when the women's volleyball team beat Brazil for the gold medal on the final day of the Games.

 Once the Games are over, the arena will serve as a local community center and as an event venue that can hold upwards of 12,000 people.